CEAC333/Nanodegree-NLP/README.md

 and build models to accomplish various NLP tasks

 Now that I think about it,
-that is kind of like refining crude oil
+that is kind of like refining crude oil.

-Anyways, you'll learn how these different stages in the pipeline depend on each other You'll also learn how to make design decisions, how to choose existing libraries, and tools to perform each step
+Anyways, you'll learn how these different stages in the pipeline depend on each other.
+You'll also learn how to make design decisions, how to choose existing libraries, and tools to perform each step